 Remuneration to the board of directors is proposed by the nomination committee and resolved by the AGM.
 Information on remuneration for the board of directors and the committee members is shown in the table in note 8 in the annual report.

-Remuneration to the CEO and other members of the executive management consists of a base salary, and, for certain managers, a variable performance remuneration, other benefits and pension.
-The AGM 2022 adopted guide-lines for the remuneration of senior executives, available on Stillfront's website www.stillfront.com/en/remuneration.
-These guidelines have been adhered to without deviations during the year.
+Corporate governance report Board of directors Executive management Auditor's report deviations during the year.